shorebirdtech/shorebird/RELEASING.md

 for other platforms.

-1. You can test the artifacts you built by modifying `bin/internal/flutter.version` and commiting that to stable_codepush in shorebirdtech/flutter.
+1. You can test the artifacts you built by modifying `bin/internal/flutter.version` and commiting that to `codepush` branch in `shorebirdtech/flutter`.

-1. Once `stable_codepush` flutter is pushed, we also need to update shorebird_cli to pull the correct `flutter` revision.  `bin/internal/flutter.version`.
+1. Once `codepush` flutter is pushed, we also need to update shorebird_cli to pull the correct `flutter` revision.  `bin/internal/flutter.version`.

 1. We also need to bump the `shorebird_cli` version in the `pubspec.yaml` and